JensDll/vue3-form-validation/README.md

   - **Description** - Validate all fields.
   - **Returns** - A `Promise` which will reject if there are validation errors, and resolve with the form data otherwise.
 - `resetFields(formData?: object) -> void`
   - **Description** - Reset all fields to their original value, or pass an object to set specific values.
-Check out the [Sandbox](https://codesandbox.io/s/vue-3-form-validation-demo-7mp4z?file=/src/views/LoginForm.vue) for usage examples.
   - **Parameters**
-    - `formData?` - Values to use.
+    - `formData?` - Values to use when resetting ([Sandbox](https://codesandbox.io/s/vue-3-form-validation-demo-7mp4z?file=/src/views/LoginForm.vue)).
 - `add(pathToArray: (string | number)[], value: any) -> void`
   - **Description** - Utility function for writing dynamic forms.
   - **Parameters**